fraserivison/apex-adventures/README.md

  Font Awesome provides a comprehensive collection of scalable vector icons, enhancing the user interface with visually appealing and easily customisable icons for a polished look.
 The icons that are seen before the h2 elements and in the footer are from Font Awesome.

 ### Balsamiq Wireframes
+Balsamiq Wireframes is a prototyping tool that facilitates the creation of mockups and wireframes, allowing for the visualisation and testing of website layouts before full-scale development, contributing to efficient and effective design planning.
+The wireframes that are seen in the
 ### Gitpod
 ### Github